debops/debops/docs/defaults-maincf.rst

   If ``comment``, the option will be present, but it will be commented out.
   This can be used to add examples in the configuration file.

+  If ``append``, the given entry will be evaluated only if an entry with the same name already exists.
+The current state will not be changed.

 ``section``
   Optional.
 Name of the section of the :file:`/etc/postfix/main.cf` configuration file in which a given option should be placed.
 If it's no